 SECTION 3.
 TERM AND ELECTION OF DIRECTORS

 Each Director shall serve a three-year term.
 Expiration of Directors’ terms shall be staggered so that one third of the Directors’ terms expire in the same year.
 There shall be no limit on the number of terms a Director may serve.
 Nominations for Directors may be submitted by any ODS member in good standing according to procedures determined by the Board of Directors.
 All members in good standing who are 18 years of age or older as of November 1 of the membership year may vote in the election of Directors according to procedures determined by the Board of Directors.

 SECTION 4.
 TERM AND ELECTION OF REGIONAL REPRESENTATIVES

 Each Regional Representative shall serve a one-year term.
 There shall be no limit on the number of terms a Regional Representative may serve.
 Nominations for Regional Representative may be submitted by any ODS member in good standing according to procedures determined by the Board of Directors.
 ODS members are assigned to a region (North, Central, South, East) depending on chapter affiliation or zip code, and each region shall elect at least one Regional Representative according to procedures determined by the Board of Directors.

 SECTION 5.
 REMOVAL

-Any Director or Regional Representative may be removed, with or without cause, at a meeting called for that purpose, by a vote of the majority of the members entitled to vote at an election of Directors or Regional Representatives.
+Any Director or Regional Representative may be removed, with or without cause, at a meeting called for that purpose, by a vote of the majority of the current ODS Board members.

 SECTION 6.
 VACANCIES